Gmasterzhangxinyang/Dify-auto-email/README.md

-Email Routing Workflow – Integration Guide
+# Email Routing Workflow – Integration Guide

 This workflow can be reused in your own system.
-You only need to replace four parts.
+To adapt it, modify the following four parts.

+---

-1. Trigger – Connect Your Email System
+## 1) Trigger – Connect Your Email System

-Current: Webhook trigger.

-You should:
+The current workflow uses a webhook trigger.

+Replace it with your own email source:

-Connect Gmail / Outlook / internal mail gateway
+- Gmail / Outlook webhook

-Push email payload to the Dify webhook

-Include subject, sender, body, message_id
+- Internal SMTP gateway
+- Helpdesk email ingestion
+- Any system that can send an HTTP request

+Ensure the payload includes:

+- `subject`
+- `sender`
+- `body`
+- `message_id`

+The trigger should only forward structured email data.
-No routing logic here.
-Just forward email data.
+Do not add routing logic here.

+---

-2. Code Node – Customize Cleaning
+## 2) Code Node – Customize Email Cleaning

-Current: basic email cleaning.

-You should:
+Update the cleaning logic to match your environment:

-Remove your company’s signatures
+- Remove internal signatures

-Strip system footers / unsubscribe blocks
+- Strip unsubscribe links

-Normalize thread history
+- Remove forwarded thread history
+- Normalize email content

-This node should only clean text.
+This node should only preprocess text.
-No classification logic.
+Do not add classification logic here.

+---

-3. Classifier – Define Your Own Categories
+## 3) Classifier – Define Your Own Categories

-Replace the default categories with your own:
+Replace the default categories with your internal routing model.

 Example:

 support
 billing
 security
 sales
 other

 Keep the category set fixed.
-The model must choose from these only.
+The model must select from predefined values only.

+---

-4. HTTP Node – Connect to Your System
+## 4) HTTP Node – Connect to Your System

-Current: calls Front API.

-You should replace this with:
+Replace the existing HTTP integration with your own:

-Your ticketing system API
+- Ticketing system API

-Your CRM
+- CRM API

-Slack / internal tool
+- Slack / internal notifications

-Or a custom Dify plugin
+- Custom Dify plugin

-This is where routing actually happens.
+This node is responsible for executing the routing decision.

+---

-Suggested Timeline
+## Suggested Development Timeline

-Week 1: connect trigger + cleaning + categories
+- **Week 1**: Connect trigger + implement cleaning + define categories

-Week 2: integrate HTTP + enable routing
+- **Week 2**: Integrate HTTP output + enable controlled routing

-Week 3: tune thresholds + monitor misroutes
+- **Week 3**: Tune thresholds and monitor misroutes

-Most teams can ship a stable version in 2–3 weeks.
+Most teams can deploy a stable version within 2–3 weeks.

-What Stays the Same

-You do not need to change:
+---

+## What You Do NOT Need to Change

-Overall workflow structure
+- Overall workflow structure

-Verification logic

-Conditional routing branches
+- Conditional routing branches

-Just adapt trigger, cleaning, categories, and output.
+- Verification logic

+Only adapt:

+1. Trigger
+2. Cleaning
+3. Categories
+4. Output integration